sunilabrahamindia/sunilabraham/amaa/search.md

 ---
 layout: none
-title: "A. M. A. Ayrookuzhiel — Search and Interaction Engine"
+title: "A. M. A. Ayrookuzhiel — Knowledge Engine"
-description: "Search and interact with the writings, research, and archival material of A. M. A. Ayrookuzhiel."
+description: "Explore and interact with the writings, research, and archival material of A. M. A. Ayrookuzhiel."
 permalink: /amaa/search/
 categories: [A. M. A. Ayrookuzhiel]
 created: 2026-08-26
 ---
-<!DOCTYPE html>

 <html lang="en">
 <head>
   <meta charset="UTF-8">